The Taliban on Twitter: How the group uses social media

 During the fighting in Kunar, the Taliban have employed similar social media methods to those used against the Afghan Government.
 Carefully chosen language and claims aim to delegitimise IS-KP, and videos and photos add to the Taliban narrative.
 In the fighting in Kunar, the Taliban have claimed that IS militants are being sheltered by the Afghan Government (much like they claimed during an offensive in Jowzjan Province.)
 The accusations are part of their broader narrative which ultimately aims to delegitimise the Afghan Government and their foreign backers.
 In other words, the Taliban are linking their tactical level operations with their political goals through the use of social media.

 Social media also plays a key role in our operations here at Intelligence Fusion.
-Our team gathers information from social media, multi-language media and thousands of other sources to create a complete and comprehensive picture of the global security landscape.
+Our team gathers information from social media, multi-language media and thousands of other sources to create a complete and comprehensive picture of the global security landscape, including the Taliban’s use of social media.

 But with the vast amount of data available online, it’s one of the greatest challenges faced by an OSINT analyst.
-In order for our internal analytical team to focus on the ‘so what’ context of intelligence collection, we’ve developed our own datamining algorithm using artificial intelligence to identify crucial information at a faster speed.
+In order for our internal analytical team to focus on the ‘so what’ context of intelligence collection, we’ve developed our own datamining algorithm using artificial intelligence to identify crucial information at a faster speed, overseen by our 24/7 operations centre to ensure accuracy throughout.